Draws a pie chart on a plotter or graphics monitor.

 SLICE parameter, in order, and representing them by segments of a circle starting at “three o’clock” and working in an anti-clockwise direction.
 The angle subtended by each segment (and thus the area of the segment) is proportional to the value of the corresponding scalar.
 The values may be raw data or can be expressed as percentages (by ensuring they total 100).

-The brush style used for each segment can be controlled using the
+The colour used for each segment can be controlled using the

 PEN parameter.
 By default, pen 1 is used for the first segment, pen 2 for the second segment, and so on.
-The default attributes of the pens are device specific, so that on a colour display the segments will be solid-filled using different colours, and on a monochrome device different hatching styles will be used.
-These can be modified using the
+The default colours differ from pen to pen and can be modified using the

 Individual segments can be displaced outwards from the centre, to obtain an “exploded” pie chart.
 The chosen segments are indicated by setting the corresponding scalars in the